chipsalliance/VeeRwolf/README.md

 ### Build Zephyr applications

-*Note: At this point only the Zephyr blinky application can be built with upstream Zephyr due to the lack of a real UART*

 1. Download and install Zephyr according to the official guidelines at https://www.zephyrproject.org/
-2. Enter the directory of the Zephyr blinky example
+2. Enter the directory of the application to build in the samples directory (e.g. `basic/blinky` for the Zephyr blinky example).
+From now on, the program to build and run will be called `$APP`
 3. Build the code with
     mkdir build
     cd build